vkuzel/Gradle-Spring-Boot-Multi-Project-Plugin/README.md

     // When executing the generateDependencyGraph task serialized of dependency
     // graph will be stored into this file. dependencyGraphPath = "MyGraph.ser" // Default value is "projectDependencyGraph.ser"

+    // Possibility to suppress Spring Boot plugin's findMainClass task and to
+    // set the main class explicitly.
+    mainClassName = "your.class.Name"
 }
 ````